-Visible leg veins are a common problem for aging women.
+Visible LEG VEIN REMOVAL IN OC are a common problem for aging women.
 Surgical vein removal can leave scarring at the incision point, put clients at risk for infection and involve lengthy recovery times.
 Even newer, less invasive vein removal procedures still require topical anesthetic to control pain.

-Laser leg vein treatment from Palomar® offers you an noninvasive alternative for the clearing of spider veins and reticular veins – with no incision, minimal discomfort and no downtime.
+Laser leg vein treatment from Palomar® IN IRVINE CA offers you an noninvasive alternative for the clearing of spider veins and reticular veins – with no incision, minimal discomfort and no downtime.

 Our patented laser technology treats leg veins with superior comfort while promoting excellent client satisfaction.
 Our laser leg vein removal uses pulses of laser light at just the right wavelength to constrict the vessels responsible for leg veins, causing the vein to degenerate and visibly disappear.